 So, the verdict?
 Is driving in Mexico safe?
 Yes.
 We found driving in Mexico safe as long as we took basic precautions.
 And, we found that (most) roads in Mexico were far superior to roads in other developing countries (looking at you South America).
 The most dangerous thing on the road in Mexico, however, may be the topes (more on this below).

-While safetey should be something to be considered, if you are mindful and prepared you can mitigate many of the risks of traveling this beautiul part of the world.
+While safety should be something to be considered if you are mindful and prepared you can mitigate many of the risks of traveling this beautiful part of the world.

 We live by the following rules when driving in Mexico:

 - Download Google Maps or Maps Me in case you get lost and have no reception.

 - Avoid “high-risk areas” – More on how to identify these areas below